You are acting annoyed around him as a tactic to keep yourself from giving into how you candidly feel about him.

 You see what is happening here?

-The funny thing is that the moment you simply say “Hello,” you could completely change the dynamic of what has been going on.
+The funny thing is that the moment you say, “Hello,” you could completely change the dynamic of what has been going on.

-You may actually realize that he is not that bad of a guy after all.
+You come to realize he is not that bad of a guy after all.